allegory-software/allegory-sdk/WEB-SUCKS.md

 To animate those use the FLIP technique.

+## Focus state

+Use `:focus-visibile` instead of `:focus` so that a focus ring only appears on keyboard navigation but not on mouse navigation which would be distracting and ugly.
+The problem is that Firefox doesn't support `:has(:focus-visible)` (because it doesn't support `:has()`) yet, and there's no `:focus-visibile-within` equivalent to `:focus-within`.
+Also the `focusVisible` option to `focus()` only works in Firefox and there's no way to query the `:focus-visible` state at all from JavaScript which is needed for canvas-drawn widgets.
+I guess we'll just have to wait on that one, unless you want to reimplement the whole focusing logic in JavaScript (doable but a bit overkill).

+## Mouse wheel deltas

+They're totally different on a touchpad than on a mouse wheel, defferent between browsers, different on a Mac, so good luck detecting which is which and correct for it.

 ## Browser bugs

 Check out this still-open FF bug from 11 years ago: